rafaeleiki/atlantida-online-store/README.md

 npm install
 ```

+Maybe use --unsafe-perm when needed

 ## Local config
-Create the `datasources.local.json` with the content:
+Create the `datasources.local.json` at `server/` with the content:
 ```
 {
   "db": {